AMERICAN WEDDINGS BLOG

 Published Friday, Aug.
 6th, 2021

-When it comes to something as important as a baptismal ceremony, you want to dress respectfully for the occasion, and feel comfortable.
-And a Sunday-best suit or dress might be perfect for a church baptism, but is it appropriate for an outdoor ceremony down by the river?
+When it comes to something as important as a baptismal ceremony, you want to dress right for the occasion and feel comfortable.
 Baptism invitations will sometimes suggest a dress code, but not always.
+So, this begs the question: what to wear for a baptism?

 Let’s dive in!